busykoala/fastapi-oidc-auth/README.md

 # OpenID Connect for FastAPI

-`fastapi-oidc-auth` is an extension to [FastAPI](https://fastapi.tiangolo.com/) that allows you to add OpenID Connect based authentication for your endpoints within minutes.
+`prokie-fastapi-oidc-auth` is an extension to [FastAPI](https://fastapi.tiangolo.com/) that allows you to add OpenID Connect based authentication for your endpoints within minutes.

 ## Installation

 ```
-pip install fastapi-oidc-auth
+pip install prokie-fastapi-oidc-auth
 ```

 ## Keycloak settings